-OJJDP anticipates making between one and three awards under this program.
-Applicants may apply for awards up to \$600,000 (or between \$200,000 and \$600,000), but OJJDP anticipates the total amount of funds to be available for all awards under this program is \$600,000.
+OJJDP expects to make as many as four awards under this program.
+Applicants may apply for awards of as much as \$500,000 for project periods of as long as 4 years.
+OJJDP anticipates the total amount of funds available for all awards under this program is \$1.5 million.